What to Wear in Paris

 I was amazed by how many people were sporting Nike Air Force 1s.
 They’re fantastic sneakers, but as a size 11, they feel a bit much for me.
 I also noticed a lot of green accents on various sneakers, which brought back fond memories of my Stan Smiths.
 Is it time for a revival?
 Perhaps.

-Also Rad: Trendsetter Toddlers: The Best Fashion Dress from Carter’s
+Also Rad: Top Fashion Trends: The Best Women’s Dress Collection from Buckle

 Natural Hairstyles Prevail